ashawe/searchViaTerminal/README.md

 * Download the file .bash_aliases
 * Place it in your home ( ~ ) folder.
+* The file is a hidden file so make sure you enable "show hidden files" in files or else navigate to the directory where the file is downloaded and execute the command `cp .bash_aliases ~/`
 * Open the terminal at home ( ~ )
 * Give it execute permission:
   * `chmod +7 .bash_aliases`